thradec/deploy-openshift-on-openstack/README.md

   - Create a security group
   - Add rules to this group
   - Launch 4 instances using m1.large flavor and Rhel7.1 guest image (master and 3 nodes)
+  - The command nova-list can be used to obtain ip addresses which should be used to update the host file

-- Once this is completed run's the xpaas script to :-
+- Once this is completed the xpaas script will execute doing :-
   - Subscription registration
   - Update repositories
   - Install the relevant software